 Ephesians Chapter 1 is our basis for understanding who we are and our relationship with God.
 We (1) were chosen, (2) are holy and blameless, (3) have been adopted, (4) have redemption, (5) were granted forgiveness, and (6) were sealed with the Holy Spirit.

-I pray that your answer to the question, “Who do you same I am” is Jesus is my Lord and Savior.
-Also, do not let yourself be defined by society or unhappy people on social media but instead commit yourself to living and knowing you are a child of God that was made in His image so He could love you.
+Do not let yourself be defined by society or unhappy people on social media but instead commit yourself to living and knowing you are a child of God that was made in His image so He could love you.
 The Bible teaches us that the enemy comes to deceive, divide, and destroy.
 The destruction occurs after we are deceived from our true identity and divided from the Body of Christ.
 The sniper is a pawn of the enemy.

 When I encounter bitter and unhappy Christians, I realize that they do not know the truth about God nor themselves.
 That is the sad result of a poor choice.
 There is joy and freedom when we understand why God loves us so much.
 It has everything to do with whose we are – we are His.
 You are free to choose bitterness and hate, but as for me, I chose faith, hope, and love.
 The choice is yours.
 Choose wisely.